Ch0live/Ch0live.github.io/blog-posts/markdown-notes.md

 ![Marp slide creation](../assets/gif/marp-example-slide-deck.gif)

-Ultimately your use of and interaction with Markdown will likely be dictated by where you see it in your use of digital online tools, be it on a Stack Overflow thread or personal blog.
-But I encourage you to at least explore some of the note taking tools that support Markdown (such as [Notion](https://www.notion.so/) and [Obsidian](https://obsidian.md/)).
+Ultimately your use of and interaction with Markdown will likely be dictated by what digital tools you use, be it on a Stack Overflow thread or personal blog page.
+Personally, I believe it's greatest strength to most people is through its use as a note-taking tool.
+I encourage you to explore some of the note taking tools that support Markdown, such as [Notion](https://www.notion.so/) and [Obsidian](https://obsidian.md/).
+These are great for organising notes, and even it you don't use/dislike a tool you can always move `.md` notes between them later.
 Once you've learnt the syntax, writing quick, widely supported and convertable content in Markdown is a snap.

 ## Sources & saved links
 - [Intro overview](https://document360.com/blog/introductory-guide-to-markdown-for-documentation-writers/#:~:text=Some%20of%20the%20many%20uses,and%20StackExchange%2C%20among%20many%20others.)